GoogleChrome/web.dev/src/site/content/en/blog/browser-fs-access/index.md

 ### Demo

-You can see the above code in action in a [demo](https://browser-nativefs.glitch.me/) on Glitch.
+You can see the above code in action in a [demo](https://browser-fs-access.glitch.me/) on Glitch.
-Its [source code](https://glitch.com/edit/#!/browser-nativefs) is likewise available there.
+Its [source code](https://glitch.com/edit/#!/browser-fs-access) is likewise available there.
 Since for security reasons cross origin sub frames are not allowed to show a file picker, the demo cannot be embedded in this article.

-## The browser-nativefs library in the wild
+## The browser-fs-access library in the wild

 In my free time, I contribute a tiny bit to an [installable PWA](https://web.dev/progressive-web-apps/#installable)